 Give our HVAC professionals a call and let’s discuss your residential heating and air conditioning needs whether we are in hurricane season or not.
 You may stock up on supplies for your family and pets, but do you think about the care your HVAC unit would need in order to make it through the storm without any — or minimal damage?
 Taking time now to prepare for hurricane season could safe you costly repairs later.

-In addition to bringing you benefits like lower electric bills, upgrading your air conditioner in 2021 could also help you save some cash next tax season.
+Did you upgrade your air conditioner in 2021?
+In addition to bringing you benefits like lower electric bills, your new AC could save you some cash this tax season.

-In 2020, the government extended the previously-expired Non-Business Energy Property Tax Credits on residential air conditioning equipment.
-Now, as of January 15, 2021, the Tax Credit has been extended again.
+In 2021, the government extended the Non-Business Energy Property Tax Credits on residential air conditioning equipment.
 This means that certain qualifying air conditioners and heat pumps installedthrough December 31, 2021 are eligible for a $300 tax credit.

 The tax credit also retroactively applies to new air conditioners installed in the 2018-2020 tax year.
 (The tax credit originally expired December 31, 2017.)
 If you have not previously claimed the Non-Business Energy Property Tax Credit, consult with your tax professional for details.